Wednesday 17 July 1940

 British Military: Admiral Roger Keyes forms the Combined Operations Headquarters.

 British Indian Military: The Central India Horse is ordered to Egypt.
 About 100 men refuse, are arrested, and are subsequently court-martialed.
 Sixteen are ultimately executed

 Vichy Government: Employment is barred to anyone not born of French parents - which effectively forces refugees to either return to their homes or go somewhere else.

 Japanese Government: Prince Konoye appoints his new war cabinet.
 The most important post, Foreign Minister, is Matsuoka.
 General Tojo becomes Minister of War.

 Norway: German forces, unhindered, complete the total occupation of Norway.

 Holocaust: The concentration camps are gradually picking up steam.
 They are populated by German dissidents as well as Jews and other religions.
 Werner Scholem, a German communist, perishes at Buchenwald.

 Future History: Merton Laverne Lundquist, Jr. is born in Duluth, Minnesota.
 Lundquist becomes a broadcaster for WFAA in Dallas and ultimately progresses to become the voice of the Dallas Cowboys in 1967.
 In addition to his Cowboys work, Lundquist begins working with ABC Sports beginning in 1974, and later with CBS in 1982 and TNT cable beginning in 1995.
-Verne Lundquist becomes a legendary football broadcaster, also calling some Winter Olympics Games as well as many other major sporting events such as the 50th Masters Tournament won by Jack Nicklaus, until his retirement with the Army-Navy game of 10 December 2016.
+Verne Lundquist becomes a legendary football broadcaster, also calling some Winter Olympics Games and many other major sporting events such as the historic 50th Masters Tournament won by Jack Nicklaus.
+He retires with the Army-Navy game of 10 December 2016.